hariharanragothaman/hariharanragothaman.github.io/index.md

 	</div>
 	<div style="height: 1rem"></div>
 	<div>
-       Prior to this, he served as a Lead Software Engineer - System Design and Architecture (Manager) at athenahealth and worked at Bose Corporation as an Embedded Software Engineer.
+       Prior to this, he served as a Lead Software Engineer - System Design and Architecture (Manager) at <a href="https://www.athenahealth.com/">athenahealth</a>  and worked at <a href="https://www.bose.com/explore/music-at-home">Bose Corporation</a> as an Embedded Software Engineer.
 	</div>
 	<div class="intro-left">
-        He received his Masters degree at the College of Engineering, Northeastern University in 2015.
+        He received his Masters degree at the College of Engineering, <a href="https://www.northeastern.edu/">Northeastern University, Boston, Massachusetts</a> in 2015.
 	</div>
 	<div style="height: 1rem"></div>
 </div>